bruhmoment6420/txc-nova/README.md

 ### Prerequisites
 This following guide assumes you have programming and discord bot development knowledge.
 If not please use the commercial verision.

+### Starting the bot
+This describes how to start the bot.
+#### Step 0
-Make a discord bot from the [Discord Developer Portal](https://discord.com/developers/applications "UwU").
+Firstly make a discord bot from the [Discord Developer Portal](https://discord.com/developers/applications "UwU").
 Then get the token for the bot and clone the repository onto your computer.

-### Starting the bot
 #### Step 1
 In project directory run:
 ```